 Judy Levey has been JCUA’s executive director since 2012.
 She originally joined the staff in 2009 to manage JCUA’s community development work.
 Building on JCUA’s strong history, Judy has led the renewed membership initiative to help galvanize JCUA’s voice and impact as a partner and ally to marginalized communities in Chicago.
 She was formerly the executive director of the Homeless and Housing Coalition of Kentucky, where she led a successful campaign to establish permanent statewide funding for affordable housing.
-Earlier in her career, Judy spent 7 years working for New York City’s Human Resources Administration.
+Earlier in her career, Judy spent seven years working for New York City’s Human Resources Administration.
 She holds a master’s in public policy from the Kennedy School of Government at Harvard University and a B.A. from the University of Michigan.

 Associate Director and Director of Organizing

-Marla Bramble joined the JCUA staff as the Director of Organizing in November 2014.
+Marla Bramble joined JCUA as the Director of Organizing in 2014.
 With more than 15 years of organizing in Chicago, Marla brings a passion for justice and a breadth of campaign experience and relationships to the new position.
 She previously built a grassroots leadership development program and has worked with various coalitions to win victories on community, city, and statewide issues.
 Marla graduated from the University of Illinois at Chicago with a BSW degree.
 Marla is a swimmer and enjoys Chicago’s forest preserves, parks and lakefront.

 Director of Development

-Jill joins JCUA with a deep passion for social justice and a breadth of political advocacy and development experience.
+Jill joined JCUA in 2015 with a deep passion for social justice and a breadth of political advocacy and development experience.
 Having served most recently as the Finance Director for Andrea Zopp’s campaign for the U.S. Senate, she played a crucial role in setting up fundraising operations that raised record funds within the first 30 days.
 Previously the Regional Finance Director for J Street, she led fundraising and political strategy that contributed to the organization’s successful growth.
 She holds a degree in International Development and Economics from Michigan State University.

 Manager of Youth Engagement